B2B meaning explained: definition, examples, and how it works

 Key takeaways

-- Recognise that B2B transactions follow a structured five-step process (initial contact, negotiation, implementation, payment, ongoing support) which typically takes 3-12 months and involves multiple decision-makers.
+- B2B transactions follow a structured 5-step process (contact, negotiate, implement, pay, and support) that typically takes 3 to 12 months and involves multiple decision-makers.

-- Reduce operational costs by 20-40% through B2B partnerships that provide access to bulk purchasing, shared resources, and specialist expertise without large upfront investments.
+- B2B partnerships can reduce operational costs by 20 to 40% through bulk purchasing, shared resources, and access to specialist expertise without large upfront investments.

 Business-to-business definition

-Business-to-business (B2B) refers to companies that sell products or services to other businesses rather than individual consumers.
+Business-to-business (B2B) is a commerce model where companies sell products or services to other businesses rather than to individual consumers.
+It's one of the most common ways businesses operate and grow.

 B2B partnerships let you focus on your core strengths while outsourcing other functions to specialists.
 This creates efficiency and cost savings across how you operate.